qmuzik/Maya_Tools/README.md

 Here is a description of what each Maya Tool does:

-- Rig Skeleton Generator: Generates a Bipedal Skeleton in Maya with renamed bones and inside a locator.
-Also allows the user to name the rig by propmting her with a GUI.
+- Rig Skeleton Generator: Generates a Bipedal Skeleton in Maya with renamed bones inside a locator.
+Also allows the user to name the rig by propmting them with a GUI.